Purgatory (drama): Story

-It tells a family saga of decline and fall through its two remaining members: an Old Man (the father) and a Boy (his sixteen-year-old son).
-It is set outside the former family home, which the Old Man's father had drunkenly burned down, leading him to kill his father as the building perished.
-The Boy is skeptical about tales of his family's former grandeur, and is repelled by the Old Man's story of losing his own mother as she gave birth to him, and the decline subsequent events wrought on the family.
+It tells a family saga of decline and fall, through its two remaining members: an Old Man (the father) and a Boy (his sixteen-year-old son).
+It is set outside the former family home, which the Old Man's father had drunkenly burned down, causing him to kill his father as the building perished.
+The Boy is skeptical about tales of his family's former grandeur and is repelled by the Old Man's story of losing his own mother as she gave birth to him, and the decline subsequent events wrought on the family.
 Tonight, the Old Man tells the Boy, is the anniversary of his mother's wedding night.
 This was the night on which he was conceived after a bout of drunken carousing by his father, and thus when his mother's fate was sealed.
 At this point a ghostly figure appears illuminated in a window of the wrecked house.
 In an attempt to wrest his mother's soul from purgatory, he suddenly stabs and kills the Boy.
-However it appears to be in vain: approaching hoof beats of his ghostly father returning to the bridal bed signal that no spirits have left the place, and the grim cycle begins again...
+However, it appears to be in vain: approaching hoof beats of his ghostly father returning to the bridal bed signal that no spirits have left the place, and the grim cycle begins again...

 Background

 Yeats had been strongly influenced by Japanese Noh theatre in the later years of his life (via Ezra Pound), and Yeats' use of the spirits of the Old Man's parents as a metaphor for the family's decline and of death and rebirth is Noh's clearest influence on the drama.
 Similarly, the sparseness of the setting, the use of only two characters and the play's relative brevity (conventionally lasting well under an hour) are more immediate influences.
-However the story itself affected Yeats even more profoundly.
-As he wrote Purgatory he admitted in a letter that the scenario troubled him:
+However, the story itself affected Yeats even more profoundly.
+As he wrote Purgatory, he admitted in a letter that the scenario troubled him:

 I have a one-act play in my head, a scene of tragic intensity...
 I am so afraid of that dream.
-My recent work has greater strangeness and I think greater intensity than anything I have done.
+My recent work has greater strangeness, and I think greater intensity than anything I have done.
 I never remember the dream so deep.